San7o/haplolang/README.md

 language in C like a real programmer, so here is `Haplolang`.
 "Haplo" is a Greek word meaning simple, which describes my philosophy in implementing the language.
-Haplolang an s-expression based imperative language, greatly inspired by [Scheme](https://www.scheme.org/), and my main motivation is purely recreational.
+Haplolang an s-expression based imperative language, greatly inspired by Lisp, and my main motivation is purely recreational.

 The current implementation was developed in two sittings: first the parser and then the interpreter + cli program.
 Some functions are